surfinzap/typopo/.github/ISSUE_TEMPLATE/typography-report.md

 ---
 name: Typography report
-about: Use this report when you feel Typopo is not fixing typos as you would expect.
+about: Use this report when you think Typopo is not fixing typos as you would expect.
 title: ''
 labels: bug
 assignees: ''